- May 28, 2019

 To prepare for the more hazardous summer driving period, AAA tells parents to sit down and educate their children and themselves about the riskiest types of driving.
 Parents should talk to their teenagers about the dangers of speeding and driving at night.
+In the event of an accident, consulting an Insurance claim lawyer can help ensure rights are protected.
 They also recommend that parents write a parent-teen contract that establishes firm rules for all teen drivers in the home.
 AAA advises parents to set driving restrictions that are stronger than the laws of your state.

 Possible Parent Tips for Teen Drivers